Home and away – when ‘working from home’ means working abroad

 Outside the EEA and Switzerland, the position will depend on whether there is a reciprocal agreement between the host country and the UK.
-In countries where there is a reciprocal agreement, such as the USA or Japan, it is possible for an employee to remain within the UK system (and not pay local social security contributions) for up to five years if they have a valid certificate of coverage.
+In countries where there is a reciprocal agreement, such as the USA, Korea and Japan, it is possible for an employee to remain within the UK system (and not pay local social security contributions) for up to five years if they have a valid certificate of coverage.

-In other countries where no agreement exists, the UK employer must continue to deduct employee UK NICs and pay employer NICs for the first 52 weeks.
-Further, depending on the social security regime that is in place, there may also be a liability to pay social security contributions in the host country in addition to any contributions that are made in the UK.
+In other countries where no agreement exists, such as China, India and Australia, the UK employer must continue to deduct employee UK NICs and pay employer NICs for the first 52 weeks of the arrangement.
+Further, there may also be a liability to pay social security contributions in the host country in addition to any contributions that are made in the UK.

 Risk of creating a permanent establishment is low but should be considered

 In some situations, there will be a risk that the employee’s activities or presence in the host country will create a permanent establishment for the employer in that country.
 This would be the case if, for example, the employee has a sales or business development role and is habitually exercising an authority to conclude contracts in the name of the employer while in the host country.

 If a permanent establishment is created, the profits attributable to that establishment would be subject to corporate tax in that country.
 It would also mean that the income tax exemption in the DTT would not apply.
 While this may be less of a problem if you already have established operations in the host country, it could be a real headache if you do not.